frangelbarrera/Network-Scanner/README.md

 ### Dashboard
 ![Dashboard](docs/screenshots/dashboard.png)

 Overview of scan statistics, recent activity, and quick actions.
-Metric cards summarise total scans, vulnerabilities found, and active projects at a glance.
+Metric cards summarise data available in the browser UI; project and history state is stored in browser `localStorage`, not in a server-side multi-user store.

 ### Scanner
 ![Scanner](docs/screenshots/scanner.png)